 Automated design of processor architectures has traditionally been focused on the clocked pipeline organisation consisting of a fairly standard datapath and control logic.
-Control logic has been normally generated from the architectural description of a processor using the conventional techniques based on Finite State Machines (FSMs).
 As the area of processor design automation is becoming increasingly inclusive of system paradigms that are heterogeneous in terms of timing, such as multiclock and asynchronous circuits, there is a need for appropriate models and associated synthesis algorithms.

 This paper approaches the problem of designing control logic for a processor using Conditional Partial Order Graphs (CPOGs).
 The new method allows composing a large set of microarchitectural algorithms (instructions) into a compact relational form, which opens way for various transformation and optimisation procedures leading to an efficient implementation of control logic.
-The paper presents a CPOG-based design methodology and demonstrates how it can be applied to it on synthesis of control logic for Intel 8051 microcontroller.
+In this paper we present a CPOG-based design methodology, demonstrate its application to synthesis of control logic and datapath for an asynchronous microprocessor.
+Our approach is compared with synchronous and asynchronous BALSA-based designs it terms of power and performance using Altera FPGA platform.